 We are committed to creating a culture where mental health is understood without stigma and where everyone responds effectively to mental health problems to reduce the overall incidence of mental health issues and improve the wellbeing of our people.

-We are committed to creating an inclusive environment where our lesbian, gay, bisexual, transgender and queer (LGBTQI+) professionals can progress and develop
+We are committed to creating an inclusive environment where our lesbian, gay, bisexual, transgender and queer (LGBTIQ+) professionals can progress and develop

 Parents and carers

 Many of us have responsibilities that require flexibility in our working patterns.
 We are committed to supporting our working parents and working carers.

 We believe that the legal sector should be open to talent from all backgrounds and are committed to widening access and fostering a culture of social inclusion.